ducpham03/Business-Data-Analyzer-Project/README.md

-# Coursework Project: Business Data Analyzer Java Project
+# Java Coursework Project: Business Data Analyzer

 This project aims to demonstrate the understanding of lists in the collection framework in Java by developing a business data analyzer that can analyze data available in an open dataset and answer queries given by the user about the dataset.